Sunday, September 30, 2018

 "I write these things to you who believe in the name of the Son of God, that you may know that you have eternal life."
 (1 John 5:13)

 The Apostle John spells out his purpose in writing this epistle.
-It closely mirrors the evangelistic appeal of John 20:30-31 in that Christ leads us to eternal life.
+It closely mirrors the evangelistic appeal of John 20:30-31 in that Christ is said to lead us to eternal life.
 With His name, comes the good news that fallen humanity can have the kind of life that is enduring and otherworldly.
 It is not the result of natural birth, but comes from God.
-Throughout his epistle, John includes various standards (i.e. "these things") for us to use in evaluating our standing before God:
+Throughout his epistle, John includes various standards (i.e. "these things") for us to use in evaluating our standing before God.

 *According to 1 John 2:1-6, assurance of salvation is based on whether or not we obey Him.
 One who genuinely knows Jesus Christ as Lord and Savior also does what He says.
 That man's profession of faith is grounded in the reality of his life.
 False professions of faith have no validity and such people have no right to claim Christ as their own.